Kayinnasaki/kayin.moe-article-pages/01.writing/item.md

 * [Metroid: Dread - How Metroid Lost its Way](/../metroid-dread)
 * [Dragon's Dogma wants you to Choose](/../dragons-dogma-wants-you-to-choose)

-You can also use the [Site Map](/../other-projects/sitemap) or my [Cohost Archive](/../cohost) to find more things to read!
+You can also read my [FAQ](/../faq) or use the [Site Map](/../other-projects/sitemap) to find more posts.
+I also have my [Cohost Archive](/../cohost)!
 If you're still desperate, my [Neocities Page](https://kayinworks.neocities.org/) is a fun, alternative source for more light, frequent content, talking about things like *nails, plants, and pro wrestling*.

 Feel free to explore the site, and if you want, **hit the toggle on the red bar just under the logo** on the sidebar to toggle between **Dark** <span markdown="1" onclick="
         document.getElementById('656ce704adc484ac544535745594cbc1').togglePopover();